domiyanyue/my_notes/move_semantics_rvalue_reference.md

 # Move Semantics and Rvalue Reference in C++

 Move semantics and rvalue reference are two powerful yet confusing features added in C++11.
-In this article, I will explain them from a programmers perspective:
+In this article, I am trying explain them to C++ programmers who are new to this concept.
-1. What problem it tries to address.
-2.

 ## Problem: Unnecessary Copy of Objects